Tags

 Often a customer will say the sound is not correct.
 This is due to improper hammer positioning.
 When performing the above directions correctly the sound is beautiful.

-Positioning the 340 / 341 series
+Positioning the 340 / 341 Series

 The 340 and 341 Hermle clock movement series went through a change in the hammer wires.
 The hammer heads were on wires, but now they are made on flat bars.
 The positioning is still the same, however it is a little more difficult to bend them.